Was this Page Helpful?

 · Transportation

 In addition to the State of the City event, the Dixie Regional Transportation Expo will be in full swing down the hall at the Dixie Center, from 10 a.m. to 6 p.m.
-The Expo is free to attend, with the opportunity to dive a little deeper into some of the projects mentioned in the State of the City address.
-The transportation efforts of neighboring agencies will also be on display.
+The Expo is free to attend, with the opportunity to dive a little deeper into some of the projects mentioned in the State of the City address, as well as the transportation efforts of neighboring agencies.